1. Home

 Managing your best affiliates:

 Let’s say you want to reward those affiliates who have brought you a specific number of sales or have helped your business earn a specific $ amount in a given time.
-You can automate improvements to their affiliate based on their performance.
+You can automate improvements to this affiliate relationship based on their performance.

 With a couple of clicks, you could create a rule that changes how they’re paid, such as faster payouts for your top affiliates, or paying them a percentage of the commission immediately, whilst paying the rest at a later date… you decide.